Christine Ebersole

-Christine Ebersole (born February 21, 1953) is an American actress, singer and comedian.
+Christine Ebersole (born February 21, 1953) is an American actress, singer, and comedian.
 She has appeared in film, television, and on stage.
 She has received two Tony Awards, and a Drama Desk Award as well as a nomination for a Daytime Emmy Award.

 Ebersole made her Broadway debut in the play Angel Street (1975).
 She won two Tony Awards for Best Actress in a Musical for playing a prima donna in the musical revival 42nd Street (2001) and for her dual roles as Edith Bouvier Beale and Edith Ewing Bouvier Beale in the original musical Grey Gardens (2006).
 She was Tony-nominated for playing a society matron in Dinner at Eight (2003), and Elizabeth Arden in War Paint (2017).

-On film, she made her film debut with a minor role as an actress the romantic comedy Tootsie (1982) before portraying Caterina Cavalieri in Academy Award-winning period biographical drama film Amadeus (1984).
-She has also acted in films such as Mac and Me (1988), Dead Again (1991), Black Sheep (1996), True Crime (1999), The Big Wedding (2013), The Wolf of Wall Street (2013), and Licorice Pizza (2021).
+On film, she made her film debut with a minor role as an actress in the romantic comedy Tootsie (1982) before portraying Caterina Cavalieri in Academy Award-winning period biographical drama film Amadeus (1984).
+She has also acted in films such as Mac and Me (1988), Dead Again (1991), Richie Rich (1994), Black Sheep (1996), True Crime (1999), The Big Wedding (2013), The Wolf of Wall Street (2013), and Licorice Pizza (2021).

 On television, she got her start on the soap opera Ryan's Hope (1977–1980) and as a cast member of Saturday Night Live (1981–1982).
 She earned an Emmy Award nomination for her work in One Life to Live.
 She has co-starred on the TBS sitcom Sullivan & Son (2012–2014), the comedy-drama Royal Pains, the animated series Steven Universe (2018–2019), and the CBS sitcom Bob Hearts Abishola (2019–2024).

-Early life, family and education
+Early life and education

 Ebersole was born outside of Chicago in Winnetka, Illinois, the daughter of Marian Esther (née Goodley) and Robert "Bob" Ebersole.
 Her father was the president of a steel company in Milwaukee, Wisconsin.
 She has Swiss-German and Irish ancestry.

 Ebersole graduated from New Trier High School in 1971.
 She attended MacMurray College in Jacksonville, Illinois, class of 1975, and the American Academy of Dramatic Arts.